 Fire’s Role in Forest Management

-Approximately 77 percent of Mississippi’s 19.8 million forested acres are privately owned.
-In order to sustain healthy forests and maintain the economic viability of forestland, forest management is vital.
+Approximately 77 percent of Mississippi’s 19.2 million forested acres are privately owned.
+To sustain healthy forests and maintain the economic viability of forestland, forest management is vital.

 What is Prescribed Fire?

 Prescribed fire, also known as a controlled burn, refers to the controlled application of fire by a team of fire experts under specified weather conditions that help restore health to fire-adapted environments.

 This process reintroduces the beneficial effects of fire into an ecosystem, producing the kinds of vegetation and landscapes we want.
 Prescribed fire reduces the hazard of catastrophic wildfire caused by excessive fuel buildup.
 For more on what prescribed fire is, visit Smokey Bear’s page on the subject.

 Prescribed fires are carefully planned, controlled, and executed by trained personnel with specific objectives and parameters.

 The benefits of prescribed fire are many.
 They include hazardous fuel reduction, soil rejuvenation, water quality improvement, increased animal and plant diversity, wildlife habitat improvement, insect and disease control, and more.